peterc/infer.py/README.md

 > with curiosity crap!
 I mean, curiosity and wonder.

 Let your imagination run wild!
 (You could also detect certain things it has said and then force its ongoing response from there.)

+## Motivation

+When I saw [Apple's work on LLM inference tooling](https://github.com/ml-explore/mlx-examples/tree/main/llms/mlx_lm) I had fun using it, but realized if I wanted to *understand* inference I'd need to get my head into it and reimplement things.

+`infer.py` (and then the overall `infermlx` package) is the result.
+I've annotated the source to provide guidance.
+Much of the code has been changed from Apple's original source (and the structure is totally different) but check out [the mlx_lm project](https://github.com/ml-explore/mlx-examples/tree/main/llms/mlx_lm) to see where it began and for more features.

+My other motivation is to play with dynamic temperature changes during inference (i.e during 'thinking') and with logit stuffing (i.e. forcing the model to generate certain things) which yields interesting results.

+For now, I will let you play.
+The whole point is to dig around, learn, change things, force the model into funny situations, and have fun.

+## TODO

+* Add support for LoRA adapters to add fine tuning fun to the mix

+## Credits

+* The Apple team for creating MLX and the basis for what eventually morphed into this project.
+* Everyone making and training models.